 - 1 teaspoon sesame oil

-- 2 cups cooked grains or noodles of choice (brown rice, quinoa, rice noodles, etc)
+- 2 cups cooked grains or noodles of your choice, (brown rice, quinoa, rice noodles, etc)

 - Season thinly sliced steak with salt and let sit for up to 1 hour before cooking to bring moisture to surface of the meat.
 Dab dry with a paper towel.* Meanwhile, prepare all other ingredients, have your oils and sauces out, and have your grain or noodles cooked, as the stir fry cooks very quickly.